community-tech-alliance/dbt-cta/utils/README.md

 Congratulations!
 Now you have a cleaned-up dbt project you can use to start hacking away.
 (Which is where the real fun begins - best of luck to you.)

+Double check these few things before venturing too far forward:
+1. Make sure the sources.yml file lands in the models folder.
+2. Create a README.md file in the base (partner name) folder.
+3. In the 0_ctes folder, make sure wherever the code says `source('..', '_airbyte_raw_...')` that the first string in the list is 'cta', not '{​partner_name}'.
+4. Check the spacing in `sources.yml`.
+Make sure that `database` and `schema` are nested under `name` and aligned with `tables`.

 ## Generating the tarball

 ### CTA: run some commands